jetstack/cert-manager-nginx-plus-lab/README.md

 It will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.

-cert-manager is implemented using custom resource definitions (CRD’s) which extends Kubernetes to include a certificate “issuer” and a “certificate” resource type, thus elevating machine identities to first class native services within Kubernetes clusters.
+cert-manager is implemented using custom resource definitions (CRDs) which extends Kubernetes to include a certificate “issuer” and a “certificate” resource type, thus elevating machine identities to first class native services within Kubernetes clusters.

-“cert-manager” can be configured to operate within specific namespaces or across the entire Kubernetes cluster.
+cert-manager can be configured to operate within specific namespaces or across the entire Kubernetes cluster.

 cert-manager is Kubernetes addon for issuing and managing TLS certificates & application identities in a Kubernetes cluster, providing deep integration points with native Kubernetes features for managing network traffic. cert-manager provides full Venafi integration.